Data protection information

 Duration of data storage

-The video recordings are stored in the vehicles for a maximum of 48 hours and then automatically overwritten and deleted.
-When monitoring our operating sites, the storage period is up to 72 hours.
+Video recordings are stored in the vehicles for a maximum of 48 hours and then automatically overwritten and deleted.
+When monitoring our operating facilities, the storage period is up to 72 hours.
 The images from the video cameras at our stops are not stored, but only transmitted live to our traffic control centre at Böllenfalltor.
-Camera recording areas that are not required for monitoring purposes are technically rendered unrecognisable (blackening).
-If data is analysed in the context of an incident (e.g. criminal complaint or accident), it is subject to the statutory retention and documentation periods.
+Camera recording areas that are not required for surveillance are technically obscured (blacked out).
+If data is evaluated in the context of an incident (e.g., criminal complaint or accident), it is subject to the statutory retention and documentation periods.

 Data transfer

-Within HEAG mobilo GmbH, access to stored personal data is only granted to those offices and departments that require this data to fulfil their tasks.
-Access is only granted to the extent absolutely necessary.
+Within HEAG mobilo GmbH, only those offices and departments that need this data to perform their tasks have access to stored personal data.
+Access is only granted to the extent that is absolutely necessary.

-In principle, we do not pass on your personal data to third parties.
-However, it is theoretically possible that external service providers could gain access to the data as part of the maintenance of our IT systems.
-These service providers are contractually obliged to comply with data protection as processors (Article 28 GDPR).
+As a matter of principle, we do not pass on your personal data to third parties.
+However, it is theoretically possible that external service providers could gain access to the data in the course of maintaining our IT systems.
+These service providers have been contractually obliged to comply with data protection regulations as processors (Article 28 GDPR).

-Personal data about data subjects may also be passed on in individual cases if this is required by law, consent has been given or we are authorised or obliged to provide information.
-In this context, personal data may also be passed on to law enforcement authorities (police and public prosecutor’s office).
+Personal data about data subjects may also be disclosed in individual cases if required by law, if consent has been given, or if we are authorized or obliged to provide information.
+In this context, personal data may also be disclosed to law enforcement authorities (police and public prosecutors).

 Collection of data

-By entering your data, you provide the above-mentioned companies with your personal data about a specific application for the purpose of the job search itself.
+By entering your data, you yourself provide the above-mentioned companies with your personal data via a specific job application for the purpose of job search.

 Legal basis for the processing of personal data

-The legal basis for data processing is Article 6(1)(b) GDPR in conjunction with Section 26 BDSG-new.
+The legal basis for data processing is Article 6(1)(b) GDPR in conjunction with Section 26 BDSG-neu.
 This also applies to processing operations that are necessary for the implementation of pre-contractual measures.

 Data protection and confidentiality

-Data protection is an important concern for us.
-The HEAG companies have taken the necessary organisational and technical measures to ensure the confidentiality of your application.
-All employees in the HR department are obliged to maintain confidentiality regarding personal data as part of their contractual employment relationship.
-When processing data, the general standards for data security in accordance with the current state of the art are taken into account.
+Data protection is very important to us.
+HEAG companies have taken the necessary organizational and technical measures to ensure the confidentiality of your application.
+All employees in the Human Resources department are bound to confidentiality regarding personal data as part of their employment contract.
+Data processing is carried out in accordance with the latest state-of-the-art data security standards.

 Types of data and their use